AykutAcarer/transcribe-ai/replit.md

 6. **User Authentication**: Optional Supabase-based authentication system

 ## Recent Changes
+- **2025-10-14**: GitHub Import & Replit Environment Setup
+  - Successfully imported GitHub repository into Replit environment
+  - Fixed React JSX warnings by converting `class` to `className` in LandingPage component
+  - Configured workflow to run both backend (port 3001) and frontend (port 5000) servers
+  - Set up VM deployment with build and run commands for production
+  - Verified backend API is running and responding correctly
+  - Updated .gitignore to include environment files

 - **2025-10-11**: Data Structure Migration & Frontend Updates
   - Migrated all frontend components to use new data structure (text, segments, duration, language)
   - Updated TranscriptEditorPage to read from new fields with legacy fallback support